ryancouto/ShopUp/README.md

 [Details][phase-three]

-### Phase 4: CSS styling, JQuery Plugins, Google Maps (~1-2 days)
+### Phase 4: CSS styling, Search (~1-2 days)
 I will begin CSS styling for the shop's show page, as well as the root page.
-I will also utilize a Jquery slideshow on the shop show page to display associated pictures.
-Additionally, I will show shop's locations through the google Maps API on their show page.

-[Details][phase-four]

-### Phase 5: Searching for Shops, final CSS styling (~2 days)
 I'll need to add `search` routes to the shops controllers.
-This will filter shops by their price, size, and location.
+This will filter shops by their location.
 I will also finish the CSS styling.

-[Details][phase-five]
+[Details][phase-four]

 ### Bonus Features (TBD)
 - [ ] Show page maps display nearby shops